kamakazikamikaze/wotplayertrackerv2/README.rst

 If you'd like to volunteer some processing power, send an email to wotbattletracker@gmail.com.

-If you'd like to contribute to the ElasticSearch/Kibana service, please consider leaving a donation.
-All contributions go towards costs of the Elastic Cloud service.
+If you'd like to donate for the time I've put into this project, feel free to leave any amount at the following PayPal link.

 .. image:: https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif
    :target: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RNZ669CEAQCJY